 Communicate and align your team

-Involving your employees into your business expansion plans is not an option because their input is necessary for the achievement of this goal.
+Involving your employees in your business expansion plans is not an option because their input is necessary for the achievement of this goal.
 A business growth strategy is only as good as its implementation, which suggests that communicating your expansion plans to your team is critical.

 Making hasty decisions and issuing directives to managers and employees for execution may not be a sustainable approach for small and medium-sized organizations.
 As you focus on the next phase of growth, you should slow down to engage your employees and align them with the plan in place.